NCEAS/metadig-engine/docs/operations-manual.md

 See `./helm/metadig-solr/install-metadig-solr.sh`

 Note that the *image.tag* parameter specifies an *immutable* tag, not a *rolling* release tag.
 See https://docs.bitnami.com/kubernetes/apps/drupal/configuration/understand-rolling-immutable-tags/.
-A *rolling* tag represents a container that may be updated by the provider, so is not suitable for a produciton k8s environment.
+A *rolling* tag represents a container that may be updated by the provider, so is not suitable for a production k8s environment.

 The Solr Helm chart is described [here](https://bitnami.com/stack/solr/helm).